mherr95/weekly-workout-routine/README.md

 # Technologies Used

 * Languages and Frameworks - HTML, CSS, Node.js, Express, Heroku, Mongoose, EJS, and Bootstrap.

+# Approach
+The approach I took here was a simple one.
+Have a main page where it introduces what the site does and then display links to pages that have different functions.
+Before attacking the project, I drew up a basic ouline of how I wanted the site to be structured.
+I then proceeded with the build.

 # Features